• Skip to primary navigation

 • Combine baking soda with 2 tablespoons hot water.

 • Blend ½ the flour mixture into the butter; then, mix in ½ the honey and ½ of the baking soda mixture.
-Add remaining flour, then honey and baking soda mixture.
+Mix in remaining flour, then add the remaining honey and baking soda mixture.
 Mix well after each addition, scraping down sides of bowl as needed.

 • Mix in almonds, stopping to scrape down sides a couple times, until thoroughly blended in.